manubange/Spiral_test/README.txt

 # Installation guide
 No installation required.
 Download FieldTrip36 (https://www.fieldtriptoolbox.org/) and add the folder to the working directory in Matlab.
 If Fieldtrip cannot be downloaded, the example scripts will skip the related steps and load already prepocessed data instead.
-Kinematics toolbox is attached (http://www.diedrichsenlab.org/toolboxes/toolbox_kinematics.htm)
+Kinematics toolbox (http://www.diedrichsenlab.org/toolboxes/toolbox_kinematics.htm) is attached.

 # Demo Instructions
-To run the demo, open the example scripts (main_spiral.m and main_determineBetaBurstsPatxx.m) in the matlab editor and press f5 to run all sections. main_spiral.m loads a spiral drawn by a studyparticipant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.
-main_determineBetaBurstsPatxx.m calculates burst characteristics of one example dataset (LFP_patxx.mat).
+To run the demo, open the example scripts (main_determineBetaBurstsPatxx.m and main_spiral.m) in the matlab editor and press f5 to run all sections. main_determineBetaBurstsPatxx.m calculates burst characteristics of one example dataset (LFP_patxx.mat).
 main_determineBetaBursts.m loads 10 seconds of modelled electrophysiological data (LFP.mat).
+main_spiral.m loads a spiral drawn by a studyparticipant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.

 Expected time to run:
 - spiral.m < 1 minute